-These type of fibres occur in tissues other than the xylem.
+Extraxylary fibres: These types of fibres occur in tissues other than the xylem.
 They occur in the cortex, pericycle and even in phloem.
-So, on the basis of their topography, extra xylary fibres may be designated as cortical fibres, perivascular fibres and phloem fibres.
-Usually these fibres are long and spindle shaped, but they may vary in length and their ends may be blunt, rather than tapering or branched.
-The cell walls of extraxylary fibres are often vary thick and some have lingified walls, others are non-lignified.
-All these fibres are with simple pits or slightly bordered pits.
+So, on the basis of their topography, extraxylary fibres may be designated as cortical fibres, perivascular fibres and phloem fibres.
+Usually, these fibres are long and spindle shaped, but they may vary in length and their ends may be blunt, rather than tapering or branched.
+The cell walls of extraxylary fibres are often very thick and some have lignified walls, while others are non-lignified.
+All these fibres have simple pits or slightly bordered pits.
 These fibres occur commonly as isolated strands or continuous bands in the cortex, in the pericycle, as caps on and around the vascular bundles and as patches in mainly monocotyledonous leaves.

-Fibers give mechanical strength and rigidity to the plant body and help to withstand strains and stresses.

-Fibers develop from different meristems such as procambium, cambium, ground meristem and also from protoderm.
+Fibres give mechanical strength and rigidity to the plant body and help withstand strains and stresses.
+Fibres develop from different meristems such as procambium, cambium, ground meristem and also from protoderm.